trek/trek.github.com/_posts/2009-02-17-rails-forms-microformat.markdown

 <p>Expressing data manipulation of complex <code>has_many</code> relationships is quite tricky.
 Imagine you want to have a single form where a new <code>Creator</code> and his <code>widgets</code> can be entered at once, but also, at a later date, that same form could be used to update existing widgets, add new widgets, or delete old widgets.</p>

-<p>That’s a tall order.
+<p>That's a tall order.
 To do it we need to be able to tell</p>

 <ul>
 <li>which widgets are being updated</li>
 <li>which widgets are being added</li>
 <li>which widgets should be removed (does the lack of a widget on the form indicate we want to remove its association to this creator or remove its entry from the database entirely?
-Or, does it mean we’re just not interested in manipulating its data right now?)</li>
+Or, does it mean we're just not interested in manipulating its data right now?)</li>
 </ul>

 <h4>creating a new object, and new <code>to_many</code> relationships</h4>